AlexPullen91/Mambo/README.md

 # Mambo

 Mambo is a business idea that a friend of mine has come up with and it needs a website.

-It is yet to be set up but it will be a hobbyist's football filming service based in Manchester, England.
+Once it's fully set up it will be a hobbyist's **football filming service** based in Manchester, England.

 The potential customer will sign up and pay a fee for one game to be recorded.

 Mambo sends down a camera operator who sets up a couple of static cameras and they operate a third camera to closely follow the action.

 Once the game is over the footage is prepared and edited to then be sent directly to the user within 24 hours.

 ---
 ## UX